Software Monetization—The Needs of Today

 The following primary areas of software monetization encapsulate the needs of organizations in today’s software world:

-End users are demanding new ways to purchase and consume software.
+Customers are demanding new ways to purchase and consume software.
 This is driving organizations to find creative ways to offer their products and services to satisfy the demands of their customers, and to give organizations an edge over their competitors.
 Sales organizations need to leverage feature-level offerings, as this directly influences how flexible a product’s business and license models must be.

 The more traditional licensing metrics, such as perpetual licenses, seat-based metrics, machine-based licenses, and even volume or site-license concepts are becoming less commonplace.
 There is a notable shift toward recurring revenue models.
 The first step toward a recurring revenue-based approach is usually with subscription-based pricing.
 In this model, customers no longer purchase products outright, but pay an ongoing fee, usually on a monthly or an annual basis.